Graphical Analysis In Exercises 9–12, use the values on the numbe... | Channels for Pearson+

 1

 Step 1: Understand the concept of sampling error.
-Sampling error is the difference between the sample mean (x̄) and the population mean (μ).
-It is calculated as: .
+Sampling error is the difference between the sample mean (denoted as x̄) and the population mean (denoted as μ).
+It is calculated as: Sampling Error = x̄ - μ.

 Step 2: Identify the values provided in the problem.
-From the number line, the population mean (μ) is given as 8.76, and the sample mean (x̄) is given as 9.5.
+From the number line, the sample mean x̄ is given as 3.8, and the population mean μ is given as 4.27.

-Step 3: Substitute the values into the formula for sampling error.
-Replace μ with 8.76 and x̄ with 9.5 in the formula: .
+Step 4: Substitute the values into the formula.
+Replace x̄ with 3.8 and μ with 4.27 in the formula.

-Step 4: Perform the subtraction operation to find the sampling error.
-This step involves calculating the difference between the sample mean and the population mean.
+Step 5: Perform the subtraction to find the sampling error.
+The result will be the difference between 3.8 and 4.27, which represents the sampling error.

-Step 5: Interpret the result.
-The sampling error represents how much the sample mean deviates from the population mean, which can provide insights into the accuracy of the sample in representing the population.

 Verified video answer for a similar problem: